BA in Economics

 Major Program Requirements

 Students must earn a grade of C- or higher in all Economics, Mathematics and Statistics courses, and must have at least a 2.0 GPA in Economics courses to earn the degree.
-At least 21 credit hours in Economics must be completed in residence.
 In addition to the major core requirements, students must complete college and University graduation requirements including University general education requirements.

 Major Core Requirements for BA Economics